1) I would like to host a special event/promotional event, what kind of permits do I need?

 25) Which activities fall under the parameters of obtaining a parade permit?

-A "parade" is any procession or race which consists of a recognizable group of 25 or more pedestrians, vehicles, bicycles, or other devices moved by human power, or ridden or herded animals proceeding together upon any public street or roadway.
+A "parade" is any procession, parade or race within the City of New York which consists of a recognizable group of 25 or more pedestrians, vehicles, bicycles, or other devices moved by human power, or ridden or herded animals proceeding together upon any public street or roadway.

 Parade permits are issued by the New York Police Department.
 If you want more information on applying for these permits please go to www.nyc.gov/nypd.

 26) Can I have rides at my event?